squid-cache/squid-cache.github.io/SquidFaq/SquidMemory.rst

 If your cache performance is suffering because of memory limitations, you might consider buying more memory.
 But if that is not an option, There are a number of things to try:

  * Try a different malloc library (see below)
- * Reduce the ''cache_mem'' parameter in the config file.
+ * Reduce the SquidConf:cache_mem parameter in the config file.
 This controls how many "hot" objects are kept in memory.
 Reducing this parameter will not significantly affect performance, but you may recieve some warnings in ''cache.log'' if your cache is busy.
- * Turn the ''memory_pools off'' in the config file.
+ * Turn the SquidConf:memory_pools OFF in the config file.
 This causes Squid to give up unused memory by calling ''free()'' instead of holding on to the chunk for potential, future use.
 Generally speaking, this is a bad idea as it will induce heap fragmentation.
-Use  ''memory_pools_limit'' instead.
+Use  SquidConf:memory_pools_limit instead.
- * Reduce the ''cache_swap'' parameter in your config file.
+ * Reduce the SquidConf:cache_swap_low or SquidConf:cache_dir parameter in your config file.
 This will reduce the number of objects Squid keeps.
 Your overall hit ratio may go down a little, but your cache will perform significantly better.

 <<Anchor(alternate-malloc)>>